 We are continually working to improve the accessibility of this website through our content curation, creation, upload and management processes.
 However, we know some parts of this website are not fully accessible.

-Some of our older Microsoft Office and PDF documents are not fully accessible to screen reader software.
+Some of our older Microsoft Office and PDF documents (including forms) are not fully accessible to screen reader software.
 We have some software limitations and plan to update this software in the future.
 We have created accessible document templates which we will continue to improve once our software is updated.
-We will ensure all documents uploaded to the website are accessible.
+We are also investigating website developments and third party tools which will allow us to create accessible HTML forms in the future.
+We will ensure all new Office and PDF documents uploaded to the website are accessible and that alternative methods of completing forms remain available while we investigate new solutions.

 Our content upload process now requires all pre-recorded videos to be uploaded with captions.
 Unfortunately, we cannot guarantee live videos are streamed with captions.
 Some of our older videos do not have captions.